llamafilm/tesla-http-proxy-addon/tesla_http_proxy/DOCS.md

 - Proxy port 8099 to the built in Flask app

 This was tested with a 2021 Model 3 in the United States.
 Other regions may require different endpoints.

+If you get `login_required` error when trying to send API commands, it's likely because you tried to reuse the refresh token more than once.  https://github.com/teslamotors/vehicle-command/issues/160